Uses of LPG - Propane Uses: What is LPG Used For? Uses of Liquefied Petroleum Gas

 A typical blower heater is shown above.

-The less obvious reason is for the CO2 enrichment of the greenhouse atmosphere to improve plant growth.
+The less obvious reason LPG is used is for the CO2 enrichment of the greenhouse atmosphere to improve plant growth.

 LPG for Dairy Farmers